About ISO 9001

 About OHSAS 18001

 OHSAS 18001 is a British health and safety standard that can be implemented by all kinds of businesses both large and small.
-It is at present pending ISO approval and once published in 2018 it will be come ISO 45001.
+It is at present pending ISO approval it will become ISO 45001.

 OHSAS 18001 History